 I am very sad to hear that Bruce Lundvall just passed away.
 I never met him in person.
-But two years ago, my music partner Paul Adams saw Bruce being interviewed on a TV show about Eva Cassidy, After watching the show Paul tracked down an email for Bruce and wrote to him about my music and how much of an inspiration Eva Cassidy had been to me.
+But two years a friend saw Bruce being interviewed on a TV show about Eva Cassidy, After watching the show he tracked down an email for Bruce and wrote to him about my music and how much of an inspiration Eva Cassidy had been to me.
 To our amazement Bruce not only got the email but phoned Paul the next day and asked if he could send him some of my music.
 After he received the album Bruce called again.
 He seemed to be genuinely excited about what he had heard and wanted another album.
 Over the next year, as we started recording my new album, Bruce became a kind of 'champion' to me , a human angel if that makes sense.
-Sometimes he would leave a phone message with Paul just to say he was still listening.
+Sometimes he would leave a phone message just to say he was still listening.
 When I went to America I was finally able to meet Bruce myself over the phone and we had a couple of very long conversations.
 I was so nervous, knowing this man signed some of the biggest music names in the world including Norah Jones, Herbie Hancock, Willie Nelson and countless others.
 Even my trumpet hero Freddie Hubbard!

-It's still magical to me that someone like Bruce reached out to us as genuinely and often as he did.
+It's still magical to me that someone like Bruce reached out as genuinely and often as he did.
 I didn't know Bruce for long, or arguably even very well.
 But from our conversations it was clear he lived for music and somehow hadn't become hardened in his heart by a whole lifetime at the top of the music BUSINESS.
 I'm only one, but he has been a light on my own musical path.
 But all of his phenomenal musical achievements aside, more than anything, Bruce struck me as a good guy - humble and genuine.
 Who deeply loved music.